petermg/TheOcularMigraineMCP/README.md

  ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/248e2c89-a0fa-4906-b4dd-612938073e33)

-3. Download the latest version of The Oculus Migraine apk file from the latest releses [here.](https://github.com/petermg/TheOcularMigraineMCP/releases)
+3. Download the latest version of The Ocular Migraine apk file from the latest releses [here.](https://github.com/petermg/TheOcularMigraineMCP/releases)

 4. Take the APK you downloaded and drag and DROP it onto the bat file named "Installation.bat" from the zip file "Install.zip" that you extracted earlier and follow the onscreen prompts.
 DO NOT CLOSE THE BAT FILE WINDOW after the file has been installed!
 Press any key to continue as it then runs the command "adb tcpip 5555" which opens up the port on the Quest for this application to authenticate itself on the very first run.
 This is the one and **ONLY** time your PC will be required for this!